AvadheshKumarRathaur/Netflix-Movie-Data-Analysis/README.md

 2. What genres has highest votes ?
 3. What movie got the highest popularity ? what's its genre ?
 4. What movie got the lowest popularity ? what's its genre ?
-5. Which year has the most filmmed movies?
+5. Which year has the most filmed movies?

 ## 🧹 Data Preparation